Jack DeJohnette: Style

-DeJohnette's style incorporates elements of jazz, free jazz, world music, and R&B, contributing to him being one of the most highly regarded and in-demand drummers.
-Initially a traditional grip player, he later switched to matched grip due to a problem with tendinitis.
+DeJohnette's style, incorporating elements of jazz, free jazz, world music, and R&B, made him one of the most highly regarded and in-demand drummers.
+Initially a traditional grip player, he later switched to matched grip because of a problem with tendinitis.

-His drumming style has been called unique; one critic writes that he is not merely a drummer but a "percussionist, colourist and epigrammatic commentator mediating the shifting ensemble densities" and that "his drumming is always part of the music's internal construction."
-In a 2004 interview, Modern Drummer magazine called DeJohnette's drumming "beyond technique."
+His drumming style has been called unique.
+One critic wrote that he was not merely a drummer but a "percussionist, colourist and epigrammatic commentator mediating the shifting ensemble densities" and that his drumming was "always part of the music's internal construction."
+In a 2004 interview with DeJohnette, Modern Drummer magazine characterised his drumming as being "beyond technique".
+The Times said that "few could rival his virtuosity or his dynamism".

-DeJohnette calls himself an "abstract thinker" when it comes to soloing, saying that he puts "more weight on the abstract than, 'What were you thinking in bar 33?'
+DeJohnette called himself an "abstract thinker" when it came to soloing, saying that he put "more weight on the abstract than, 'What were you thinking in bar 33?'
 I don't like to think that way.
 I can do it, but I like to be more in the flow."
-In terms of what he feels when he plays, DeJohnette said that when he plays, he goes "into an altered state, a different headspace.
+He said that when he was playing, he went "into an altered state, a different headspace.
 I plug into my higher self, into the cosmic library of ideas."
-He has remarked that he has to play with a lot of restraint when playing in Keith Jarrett's trio, in order "to play with the subtlety that the music requires."
+He remarked that he had to use a lot of restraint when playing in Keith Jarrett's trio, in order "to play with the subtlety that the music requires."

+While DeJohnette was best known and was mostly active as a drummer, he was also a schooled pianist.
+He began studying piano at the age of four and later took piano lessons at the Chicago Conservatory of Music, and he played both as a pianist and as a drummer in his early career.
+Later he returned to the piano, releasing solo piano albums in 1985 (The Jack DeJohnette Piano Album) and 2016 (Return).
+He also played piano, organ and synthesizer keyboard instruments on albums on which he played as a drummer, such as Pictures (1977) and New Directions In Europe (live in concert in 1979, released 1980).

+DeJohnette cited Max Roach, Art Blakey, Roy Haynes, Elvin Jones, Philly Joe Jones, Art Taylor, Rashied Ali, Paul Motian, Tony Williams, and Andrew Cyrille as influences on his drumming.
+Nevertheless he did not appreciate being pigeonholed as a drummer, unhesitatingly stating when interviewed in 2000 that he was "a complete musician."

+Private life and death

+An early marriage to Deatra Davenport ended in divorce.
+DeJohnette married secondly Lydia Herman, his wife of 57 years, who acted as his manager.
+They had two daughters.

+DeJohnette died of congestive heart failure in Kingston, New York, on October 26, 2025, at the age of 83.